Self Help, That Really Helped.

 I've mentioned this book on my snapchat quite a bit as it's like the modern handbook for introverts.
 Whilst it might not immediately appear so on the surface a lot of people I know who have very large social presences are naturally quite quiet and naturally introverted.
 The key thing that is explained in this book is how valuable those qualities are, even though society tends to initially favour extrovert go-getter type personalities.
 Susan Cain gave an amazing TED talk which you can check out below.
 This book is one you want to take your time with.
 Through several readings it helped me reframe a lot of my negative associations around some social anxieties I had about the fact that 9 hours of Youtube and endless cups of tea beats any nightclub in my opinion!

 Codependency is something I had never heard about before but in my own very general terms a way to summarise it is that if you find if your partner is having a bad day, you will automatically have a bad day and your empathy systems are in overdrive to the extent that it's not healthy.
-With an upcoming wedding and all the emotion that goes alongside that I am reading up on relationships quite a bit.
-No book can heal a bad relationship but this book definitely helped me understand why some people 'disappear' in relationships and how to avoid it and stay true to yourself despite what's going on around.
+No book can heal a bad relationship but this book definitely helped me understand why some people 'disappear' in relationships and how to avoid it and stay true to yourself despite what's going on around you.

 Dr. Doris Cohen has been a clinical psychologist and psychotherapist for more than thirty years.
 Her approach uses Hypnotherapy, Past Life Regression and Dream therapy.
 I have had several phone readings with her and always been blown away by her insight and intuitive guidance.
 I have a lot of dreams and sometimes wake up worried about the contents of them.
 I used to have a dream dictionary that was just something amusing whereas this delves into things much deeper showing how to recall your dreams, analyse them and gain understanding of the intuitive guidance they give.
 I found this very empowering, proving that our best wisdom genuinely comes from within, something we all need to be reminded sometimes.
 To book in for readings and more information see drdorisecohen.com